 Risk factors and injuries associated with falls can be classified as personal (also known as intrinsic) risk factors and environmental (also known as extrinsic) risk factors.
-Whist a fall can be caused by a single risk factor, falls more likely to be caused by multiple risk factors.
+Whilst a fall can be caused by a single risk factor, falls are more likely to be caused by multiple risk factors.

 Risk factors may include: